The twisted mean square and critical zeros of Dirichlet $L$-functions: the main term of the proposition

-We now begin the proof of the proposition.
-We split $g(\alpha,\beta,w)$ into the main tern and error terms.
-In this section we produce the main term, and error terms will be estimated in remainder sections, which seems to be very tedious.
+We now begin to prove the proposition.
+We split $g(\alpha,\beta,w)$ into the main term and error terms.
+In this section we produce the main term by following the method of \cite{Con-More}, and the error terms will be estimated in next section.